What is the Rose Cut Diamond? November 16, 2021 – Posted in: Jewelry Blog

 The rose cut has been around for about 500 years but hasn’t been in high demand for about a century.
-In the last 4 or 5 years, though, rose cut diamond rings have been gaining popularity.
+In the last 7 years or so, though, rose cut diamond rings have been gaining popularity.

 The starting point, really, should be what makes a rose cut so different?
 The key is in the origins of the cut.
 Because the first rose cuts were made in the 1500s, cutting techniques were much more basic, and the cut reflects this.

 - What is a Rose Cut Diamond?

 - Different Types of Rose Cut Diamond Shapes

 - Insider Tips for Buying a Rose Cut Diamond

 A rose cut diamond is just a regular diamond that has a flat bottom instead of a pavilion, and a domed top that contains only 24 facets.
 This lack of a pavilion means the cut also lacks the optical properties of a more complex cut which incorporates more than twice the facets and a deep pavilion.

 Put simply, the rose cut is only the top section of a typical diamond, without the (pointed) bottom part.

 An easy way to identify a rose cut (in contrast to other diamond cuts) is to see the internal pattern of the diamond.
 If all that you see are large triangles then it’s a rose cut, but if you see multiple sets of converging thinner triangles its another cut.